AskalotCQA/askalot/components/shared/app/views/shared/static_pages/help/_ask_question.en.html.md

 ### If the question is answered

-To store the knowledge and solved problems it is important to mark the best answer.
+To store knowledge and solved problems it is important to mark the best answer.

 <%= help_image_tag 'label-answer-as-best.png' %>